 Advice for keeping a company afloat during the owner's absence abounds, with Internet sites, magazine articles and entire books devoted to the subject.
 From this bewildering welter of words, one clear message comes through: Make arrangements to protect the company BEFORE donning that uniform.

-Legal, administrative, financial and staffing provisions properly and systematically addressed can insure a firm's viability throughout the owner's deployment.
+Legal, administrative, financial and staffing provisions properly and systematically addressed can ensure a firm's viability throughout the owner's deployment.
 So if you're anticipating a military stint, consider these practical suggestions:

 These loans cover only necessary obligations until operations return to normal.
 They do not apply to lost income, lost profits, refinance of long-term debt or business expansion.